Seven Facts About Education in Pakistan

-- According to the most recent data published by UNICEF, the rate of youth literacy in Pakistan is a little over 60 percent.
-Meanwhile, the adult literacy rate is closer to 50 percent within the country.
+- According to the most recent data published by UNICEF, the rate of youth literacy in Pakistan is a little over 60%.
+Meanwhile, the adult literacy rate is closer to 50% within the country.

 - In Pakistan, over half of the adolescents not enrolled in school are female.
 Young girls face many barriers to education within Pakistan, but none as significant as the threats of violence.
 In 2012, Malala Yousafzai became the face of Pakistan’s female education problem after she was brutally attacked by a Taliban militant for speaking out against the oppressive regime.

-- Pakistan’s constitution ensures the right to education for children between the age of five and sixteen.
+- Pakistan’s constitution ensures the right to education for children between the ages of five and 16.
 However, government expenditure on education accounts for only two percent of the country’s total GDP according to the most recent data.
 Consequentially, schools are filled with unqualified teachers and crumbling infrastructure.

 - Families living in poverty often rely on their children to contribute to the household’s income.
 Unfortunately, this responsibility can impede upon their ability to attend school.